Open Doors

-Open Doors is a non-denominational mission supporting persecuted Christians in the world.
+Open Doors is a non-denominational mission supporting persecuted Christians around the world.
 They work with local partners to distribute Bibles and Christian literature, give discipleship training and provide practical support, such as emergency relief aid.
 Open Doors' stated aims are to raise awareness of global persecution, mobilising prayer, support and action among Christians from around the world.
-It is based in Ermelo, The Netherlands.
+It is based in Ermelo, the Netherlands.
 Open Doors is also a member of the Forum of Bible Agencies International.

 History

 Open Doors was founded in 1955 by Andrew van der Bijl, a Dutchman more widely known as Brother Andrew, when he decided to smuggle Bibles to persecuted Christians in Communist Poland.
 He continued this work in smuggling Bibles to many of the Soviet-controlled countries and in 1957 was given a blue Volkswagen Beetle which he used to make deliveries within the Communist bloc.
 With this new car he was able to carry more literature.
 Thereafter, the work of Open Doors continued to expand as it extended its network throughout Eastern Europe and the Soviet Union.
 The name "Open Doors" referencing that of a welcoming group due to the doors being open at all times.
 He was responsible for smuggling millions of Bibles behind the Iron Curtain.